On this page:

 - ERIC Journal Articles (EJ) are abstracts for journal articles from over 980 educational and education-related journals from 1966 onward.

 - ERIC Documents (ED) are abstracts for unpublished documents, such as speeches, conference proceedings, teacher-made curriculum guides and much more.
 Many of these are now full-text online.
-Older ERIC documents are also available in microfiche by ED number on the second floor south of the University Library.
+Older ERIC documents are also available in microfiche by ED number on the second floor south of the Marx Library.

 - ERIC Digests are: